Fast Bankruptcy Service in Hawaii

 What happens if my salary increases after filing a Chapter 13 wage-earner plan?

-In all my years of experience representing Chapter 13 debtors in three different states, I’ve never had a trustee or creditor motion the court to increase my client’s plan payments after the plan was confirmed by the court – however, it is a possibility.
+In all my years of experience representing Chapter 13 debtors, I’ve never had a trustee motion the court to increase my client’s payment plan after it was confirmed by the court.
+However, it is a possibility.
 Whether changes in salary will change the payment plan depends on a complete consideration of all of the circumstances.

-If the debtor’s income changes after the case has been filed but before the court has confirmed the plan, making it binding on the creditors (which can take as much as three months), the trustee will closely scrutinize the debtor’s disposable income to make sure that the payments and the income are consistent and will incorporate any necessary changes into the plan.
-If the debtor’s income changes during the duration of the repayment plan, changes in income may not necessitate any changes in payments.
-The trustee may, however, ask that payments be adjusted if the debtor’s income increases significantly.
-The trustee does not closely monitor the debtor’s income, and it may actually be outside the scope of a trustee’s duties to do so.
+The trustee can closely scrutinize the debtor’s disposable income after the case has been filed but before the court has confirmed the plan.
+This is done to make sure that the payments and the income are consistent and will incorporate any necessary changes into the plan.
+If the debtor’s income changes during the duration of the repayment plan, it may not necessitate any changes in payments.
+However, the trustee may ask that payments be adjusted if the debtor’s income increases significantly.
+The trustee does not always closely monitor the debtor’s income, and it may actually be outside the scope of a trustee’s duties to do so.

-The trustee will consider not only the salary increase, but also whether there has been a corresponding increase in disposable income on which payments are based.
+The trustee will consider not only the salary increase, but also whether there has been a corresponding increase in disposable income.
 Disposable income is the amount of the debtor’s salary that remains after deducting all reasonable living expenses.

 If both the debtor’s salary and expenses increase, there may be no increase in disposable income and therefore no change in the payment plan.
 If there is a significant increase in disposable income, the trustee may ask for an increase in payments.
 In cases in which the plan extends over more than thirty-six months, the increased payments may actually reduce the length of the plan’s term, so that the debtor has paid off the debts and receives a discharge sooner.

 How will filing under Chapter 13 impact my credit report?